imtiaztee/EE-Hello-Adaptive-Hello-Interval-for-FANETs/README.md

 ./waf configure
 ./waf

-Step 3: put your scenario in the scratch and run,
+Step 3: Put your scenario in the scratch and run,
-        you can test the algorithm by implementing AODV or OLSR routing algorithms into your scenario.
+        You can test the algorithm by implementing AODV or OLSR routing protocols into your scenario.

 ********************************************************